Software can be quite a big item in your budget – especially you’re paying a monthly subscription for dozens of different apps.

 Considering all the project management tools on the market, it’s a miracle how nothing comes close to Trello’s value.

 Instead of Toggl or Harvest, try Clockify

 If you and your team track time, you’ve probably use Toggl because it’s extremely simple and easy to use.
 But that comes at a very steep price – $10-20/user/month.
 So if you have a team of 20 people, a simple time tracker can end up costing you around $400/month.
 Toggl, while insanely simple, is also insanely expensive.

-Good news is that you can switch to Clockify, a time tracker that works exactly like Toggl, only it’s absolutely free for unlimited number of users.
+The good news is that you can switch to Clockify, a time tracker that works exactly like Toggl, only it’s absolutely free for an unlimited number of users.

 You can transfer all your projects and time entries from Toggl to Clockify using Toggl data importer and continue tracking time for free.